 This is important because it often takes multiple “touches” for a donor to decide to give.
 Making your appeal part of a larger campaign will make it easier for donors to remember your message and act upon your appeal.

-First, you should be planning multiple communications over the course of December.
+First, you should be planning multiple communications throughout December.
 Don’t know when to start your year-end campaign?
-Why not use GivingTuesday!
+Why not use GivingTuesday?
 People will be looking for opportunities to give on that day, which could make it a great starting point for your year-end campaign.

 2. Segmented Appeals